 Perform Periodic Audits of Existing Systems

-Manufacturers should perform periodic audits of existing systems to assess whether or not they are working up to expectations and are able to accommodate growth and changes well into the future.
+Manufacturers should perform periodic audits of existing systems to assess whether or not they are working up to expectations and can accommodate growth and changes well into the future.
 If spreadsheets are still the dominant repository of “intelligence” in the warehouse, your company should consider a new approach.
-If your assessment points towards an investment in a new manufacturing ERP system with built-in inventory control, make sure that the proposed solution fits the way you do business and supports the inventory control method that you deem most suitable.
+If your assessment points towards investment in a new manufacturing ERP system with built-in inventory control, make sure that the proposed solution fits the way you do business and supports the inventory control method you deem most suitable.